Perfect Bayesian Equilibria in Repeated Sales

 \section{Introduction}

 Most interesting economic games are inherently dynamic and/or repetitive, with the same sellers repeatedly interacting with the same buyers.
 Such scenarios arise commonly in e-commerce platforms, such as eBay and Amazon, and online advertising markets, such as Google, Yahoo! and Microsoft, among others.
 Unfortunately, the game-theoretic aspects of such repeated interactions are poorly understood compared to their static, one-shot counterparts.
-In this paper, we develop the theory of one such fundamental setting.
+In this paper, we develop the theory for one such fundamental setting.

-\paragraph{The fishmonger's problem. \footnote{We thank Amos Fiat for suggesting this name for the problem.}} There is a single seller of fish and a single buyer who enjoys consuming a fresh fish every day.
+\paragraph{Questions we study.} There is a single seller of a certain good (say fish) and a single buyer who enjoys consuming a fresh fish every day.
 The buyer has a private value $v$ for each day's fish, drawn from a publicly known distribution.
 However, this value is drawn {\em only once}, i.e., the buyer has the same unknown value on all days.
 Each day, the seller sets a price for that day's fish, which of course can depend on what happened on previous days.
 The buyer can then decide whether to buy a fish at that price or to reject.
 The goal of the buyer is to maximize his total utility (his value minus price on each day he buys and 0 on other days), and the goal of the seller is to maximize profit.
 How much money can the seller make in $n$ days in a \emph{Perfect Bayesian Equilibrium (PBE)}?
 The key point here is that the seller is unable to credibly commit to prices for the future days (we refer the reader to Appendix~\ref{app:intro_details} for a gentle introduction to a Perfect Bayesian Equulibrium, and the role of commitment in it).
 We study three different versions of this problem for arbitrary distributions: the $n$ rounds version without any commitment, the $n$ rounds version with partial commitment, and the time discounted infinite horizon version with partial commitment.
 Here are the formal definitions.

-Consider, for example, the case where the distribution of the buyer's value is uniform in $[0,1]$ (denoted by $U[0,1]$ for short), and the game lasts for one day.
-In this case, it is easy to see that the optimal seller price is the monopoly price\footnote{This is a special case of~\cite{M81}'s theorem which implies that the revenue optimal mechanism for a seller facing a buyer with value drawn from known distribution $F$ is to offer a price of $p$ (monopoly price) that maximizes $p(1-F(p))$.} of 1/2, resulting in an expected seller profit of 1/4.